baseplate-admin/resvg-py/docs/contributing.rst

 * To enable all the features available in `resvg` but don't write to the disk, everything must be done in memory.
 * Use the bare minimum amount of packages, in both python side and rust side
+* Make the pacakge as user friendly as possible

 Getting Started
 ---------------